DudaAndrei03/proiectrcp2024-2024-echipa-9/README.md

   Depending on the type of message sent and on the type of the response, the payload can be carried togheter with the acknowledgement or separately.
 This means that, if the message sent was a confirmable one, the acknowledgement message that acknowledges the request carries the actual data as well.
 If the message is non-confirmable, no acknowledgement message is sent.

+  Depending on the implementation, actions such as a request for a file, for example, could be implemented either with the help of a binary codification (encoding/decoding strings with the help of Python functions) or by usin a file format such as JSON.

 - 8.Options:

   CoAp defines a number of options that can be included in a message, with each option instance being determined by the Option Number of the specific CoAp option,the length of the Option Value, and the actual Option Value (a sequence of exactly Option Length bytes with the length and format of the Option Value depending on the respective option).